holiber/qstore/README.md

 	// list of all pears colors
 	fruits.getList({type: 'pear'}, 'color');// ['green', 'red']

-	// Which fruits can be red?
+	// What fruits can be red?
 	fruits.getList({color: 'red'}, 'type');// ['apple', 'pear', 'strawberries']

 	// get fruits types with idx in [3, 5, 6]